MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

 The command prompt for a R is `>`.
 You can hand-type case-sensitive R commands, or copy-paste multi-line commands at the console command prompt.
-The R interpreter can queue up multiple commands and run them in sequence.
+The R interpreter can queue up multiple commands and run them sequentially.

 ### Locate built-in data

-[RevoScaleR](scaler-user-guide-introduction.md) includes both functions and built-in data sets, including the *AirlineDemoSmall.csv* file used in this tutorial.
+[RevoScaleR](scaler-user-guide-introduction.md) provides both functions and built-in data sets, including the *AirlineDemoSmall.csv* file used in this tutorial.
 The sample data directory is registered with RevoScaleR.
 Its location can be returned through a "sampleDataDir" parameter on the **rxGetOption** function.

 1. Open the R console or start a Revo64 session.
 The RevoScaleR library is loaded automatically.